Bayesian Calibration of Engine-out NOx Models for Engine-to-Engine Transferability: Problem Statement

 Accurately predicting engine-out NOx across a population of nominally identical engines remains unresolved due to sensor biases, engine-to-engine variability, and shifts in operating conditions that degrade the performance of conventional data-driven and physics-based models.
 Existing ML approaches achieve high accuracy on the engines used for training but fail to generalize to new engines without extensive recalibration or full retraining, which is impractical for large scale deployment.

-The core problem addressed in this work is to develop a Bayesian calibration framework for engine-out NOx models that (i) estimates sensor biases intrinsic to individual engines, (ii) adapts a pre-trained model to new engines with minimal adjustments, and (iii) produces reliable posterior predictive distributions (PPD) that quantifies uncertainty due to engine to engine variation without retraining.
+The core problem addressed in this work is to develop a Bayesian calibration framework for engine-out NOx models that simultaneously (i) estimates sensor biases intrinsic to individual engines, (ii) adapts a pre-trained model to new engine using only a small amount of engine-specific data and (iii) produces reliable posterior predictive distributions (PPDs) that quantify uncertainty due to engine-to-engine variability.